leviNunez/prueba-tecnica-orion-tek/README.md

 The main screen (Home) shows a list with all added clients.
 Tapping on one of the customers in the list will display their details on another screen.

 Once inside the customer details, you will have the option to add another address, as well as delete the customer from the database.

+Requirements to run the app: Android Studio Chipmunk is needed.